 There’s tons of zany fun in this illustrated novel, which is the fifth in the series.
 With minimal text per page and brilliant black-and-white illustrations taking up most of the space, the story zips past at lightning speed and is a really easy, funny read.

-Stephanie Burgis, Illustrated by Freya Hartas (chapter headings)
+Author: Stephanie Burgis Illustrator: Freya Hartas (chapter headings)

 When spirited young dragon Aventurine is tricked into drinking some enchanted hot chocolate, she is turned into a human girl.
 Dragons, magic and chocolate combine in this captivating fantasy adventure.

 Sam Lyttle likes to skirt around the truth - but, lately, it seems like lying to avoid getting into trouble is making things even worse.
 Laugh-out-loud moments and a very cute cat – what more could you want?

 Izzy and her friends are excited about their camping trip - until they realise there may be a dangerous creature in their midst.
 Full of humour and tension, as the children's wild imaginations construct a hilarious back story to make sense of events.

 Publisher: Flying Eye Books

 This beautifully produced hardback with great quality, thick paper pages isn't too long but has plenty to fascinate anyone even halfway interested in any catty creature, from lynx to lion.

 What do you need to make a body?
 How do you breathe, get strong, speak and move?
 What does your liver do, and where does your food go?
 Each one of 32 questions are answered in a lively double-page spread, entertainingly illustrated with bright cartoon-like imagery that is nonetheless very detailed: cell activity is depicted as a factory, and the fold-out sec…